JingzeTian/JingzeTian.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, I'm Jingze.
-I wish to be a researcher with a passion for cross-disciplinary technology development and human-computer interaction.
-Currently, my research interests include eye-based HCI, mixed reality, and user modeling, with a particular focus on evaluating and creating user-centered interactions to improve user efficiency and experience, as well as designing for individuals with disabilities.
-In the future, I hope to work on HCI design for tools, explore and practice HCI problems between humans and advanced technologies, and publish in top journals and conferences in HCI.
+I am a third-year graduate student in the Department of Industrial Design at Southeast University, under the supervision of [Prof. Yafeng Niu](https://me.seu.edu.cn/nyf_31777/list.htm) and [Prof. Chengqi Xue](https://me.seu.edu.cn/xcq/list.htm).
+I hold a bachelor's degree in Mechanical Engineering from Southeast University.
+I will complete my master's degree in June 2024 and am currently pursuing a **Ph.D. opportunity (2024 fall)**!

+Based on a strong passion for HCI research and an interdisciplinary background in both design and engineering, I design and evaluate user-centered interfaces using diverse technologies, such as eye-based interaction, VR/AR/MR, to enhance performance and user experience.
+Additionally, I aim to explore and improve the accessibility of immersive technologies, such as virtual reality and augmented reality.

+I really enjoy exploring new fields and working with researchers from different backgrounds as my own.
+If you are interested in my work, please don't hesitate to send me an email.
 {style="text-align: justify;"}